Cat Cora: The First Female Iron Chef Who Brought Greek Flavors to the Spotlight

 Get Inspired: Cook Like Cat Cora

-Try our upcoming recipes inspired by her work:
+Try these dishes inspired by her work:

 FAQ

-What is Cat Cora most famous for?
+What is Cat Cora best known for?

-Where is Cat Cora from?
+Where is she from?

 Did she go to culinary school?

-Yes.
-She graduated from the Culinary Institute of America.
+Yes, she graduated from the Culinary Institute of America.

 Does she write cookbooks?

-Can I cook her food at home?
+Can I cook like her at home?

 Share this article